btcguide/btcguide.github.io/_pages/known-issues/hosted/casa.md

 {% include hosted/spof.md %}

 #### No Cobo Vault Support
-This will hopefully change.
+This means that **properly verifying a receive address is only possible for advanced users** (for now).
-This also means that (for now) **properly verifying a receive address is only possible for advanced users**.
+This will hopefully change soon.

 #### Some Keys Kept on Phone Hot Wallet
 Given the nature of multisig (and the size of your quorum) this may be a bad thing (software hot wallets are inherently far less secure) or a good thing (better UX and one less device to buy/configure/update).